quicwg/base-drafts/draft-ietf-quic-tls.md

 keys are derived from that secret.

 Every time that a new set of keys is used for protecting outbound packets, the KEY_PHASE bit in the public flags is toggled.
-The exception is the transition from 0-RTT keys to 1-RTT keys, where the presence of the version field and its associated bit is used (see {{first-keys}}).
+0-RTT protected packets use the QUIC long header, they do not use the KEY_PHASE bit to select the correct keys (see {{first-keys}}).

 Once the connection is fully enabled, the KEY_PHASE bit allows a recipient to detect a change in keying material without necessarily needing to receive the